thma/thma.github.io/posts/2021-04-04-Lambda-Calculus-Combinatory-Logic-and-Cartesian-Closed-Categories.md

 Recently I read the very interesting [Compiling to Categories](http://conal.net/papers/compiling-to-categories/compiling-to-categories.pdf) paper by Conal Elliot.

-He presents the idea to compile haskell programs into a expressions of  catesian closed categories by λ-elimination.
+He presents the idea to compile haskell programs into expressions of cartesian closed categories by λ-elimination.
+These expressions can then be used for different purposes like alternative program evaluation, graphic representation of program graphs, designing hardware layouts for algorithms, etc.

-The process applied reminded me a lot of the [bracket abstraction](https://crypto.stanford.edu/~blynn/lambda/sk.html) used when compiling λ-terms to SKI-Combinators.
+The λ-elimination process applied reminded me a lot of the [bracket abstraction](https://crypto.stanford.edu/~blynn/lambda/sk.html) used when compiling λ-terms to SKI-Combinators.

 In the following I'm having a closer look at the parallels between compiling lambda to CCC and compiling lambda to SKI-combinators